Family Law

 1. allows for communication between the parents through a lawyer regarding parenting matters; and

 2. allows the parents to attempt to reach agreement on parenting arrangements by attending counselling, mediation or conciliation.
-If the parents reach a written agreement regarding parenting arrangements, even with no orders in place, contact between them pursuant to that agreement does not breach the ADVO.
+If the parents reach a written agreement regarding parenting arrangements, contact between them pursuant to that agreement does not breach the ADVO.

-Parenting plans are written agreements about parenting arrangements that are not court orders.
-Parenting plans are not legally enforceable and do not override an ADVO.
+Parenting plans are not court orders so are not legally enforceable and do not override an ADVO.
+If:

-If a parenting plan is in place and the ADVO allows contact between parties as agreed in writing concerning contact with the children, if the protected person revokes their agreement to the parenting plan, any contact taking place thereafter will be a breach of the ADVO.
+then if the protected person revokes their agreement to the parenting plan, any contact between the parties thereafter will be a breach of the ADVO.

 What if there is an ADVO when family law proceedings are commenced?